OfficeDev/office-scripts-docs/docs/resources/samples/external-calls.md

 ## Steps

-1. Mark you `main` function as an asynchronous function by adding `async` prefix, for example, `async function main(workbook: ExcelScript.Workbook)`.
+1. Mark your `main` function as an asynchronous function by adding `async` prefix, for example, `async function main(workbook: ExcelScript.Workbook)`.
 1. Which type of API call are you making? `GET`, `POST`, `PUT`, `DELETE`, `PATCH`?
 Refer to REST API material for details.
 1. Obtain the service API endpoint, authentication requirements, headers, etc.
 1. Define the input or output `interface` to help with code completion and development time verification.
 See [video](#video) for details.